 Therefore, although proposals for stronger regulations and more regulatory agencies continue to be advanced, it seems highly unlikely that they will accomplish very much more than create thousands more government jobs, roundup millions of votes for environmentally-conscious lawmakers, and reduce even further competition in still more industries that come under the jurisdiction and protection of the new agencies.

-Several "liberal" Senators are trying to a somewhat different approach.
+Several "liberal" Senators are trying a somewhat different approach.
 On January 20, Sen. Gaylord Nelson announced that he intends to introduce a Constitutional amendment asserting "the right of every American to a decent environment."11 Sen. Nelson is supported in this plan by Sen. Henry Jackson, whose proposed amendment to the 1969 National Environmental Policy Act included an "environmental bill of rights" asserting that "each person has a fundamental and inalienable right to a healthful environment."11 (Sen. Jackson's amendment was defeated, but he intends to introduce it again this year.)
 One can sympathize with the Senators' concern that a fundamental change in the legal system, rather than more and more bureaucracy, is required.
 Unfortunately, the facts of reality cannot be changed by legislative whim (or by Constitutional amendment).
 There is no such thing as a right to a "healthful environment"—are we to eliminate the flu or malaria by declaring them illegal?
 Shall blizzards be outlawed because they lead to frostbite and heart attacks?
 Likewise there can be no right to a "decent" environment, since "decent" may mean different legitimate ends to different people.
 To many "environmentalists" a decent environment would be one without freeways, power lines, and subdivisions.
 To pass Sen. Proxmire's amendment would be to abandon any pretext of objective law, in favor of an orgy of subjectivism and interest-group welfare, as each group sought to exert control over everyone else, to ensure that its version of a "decent environment" were enforced.

-Some Other Responses As bad as the political proposals are, they are only a sample of the sloppy thinking that appears to be running rampant outside the political arena—in business and academic circles.
+As bad as the political proposals are, they are only a sample of the sloppy thinking that appears to be running rampant outside the political arena—in business and academic circles.
 Perhaps because the problems of the environment are so large and complex, many otherwise reasonable people seem to be unable or unwilling to deal rationally with them; since we've never faced such problems before, they appear to be saying, our past experience is irrelevant.
 Economists—and even businessmen—are lamenting the "fact" that the market mechanism cannot deal with pollution (not that it has so far failed to do so, but that it is incapable of doing so).

 Thus, for example, we find David Kiefer, Senior Editor of Chemical and Engineering News, in his "Business Perspectives" column writing that, due to the new awareness of pollution: